findthemasks/findthemasks/README.md

 * The scripts are run using quota of the user the user that runs them.
 * Each Gmail user has a fixed amount of geocoding quota per day.
 This quota is somewhere around 250 calls per day.  @susanashlock's account has 'special' quota.
-We're not sure exactly what it is, but is sufficient to support ~1000 calls per day.
+We're not sure exactly what it is, but is sufficient to support about 1000 calls per day.

+## Frontend development

+To work on the frontend, you'll need to run a development server.

+### Install npm

+On mac, `brew install npm`

+### Install dependencies

+    npm install

+You should only need to do this once

+### Run the dev server

+    npm run dev

+This should start a server running on http://localhost:3000

 ## Thanks